 for $j>0$ and $1\leq a\leq n-q$.
 The Leray spectral sequence then says

-The right hand side group vanishes for all big $m$, by the $q$-ampleness of $rD$. \end{proof}
+The group on the right hand side vanishes for all big $m$, by the $q$-ampleness of $rD$. \end{proof}

-We now review the definition of ample subscheme, given by Ottem: \begin{definition}[Ample subscheme {\cite[Definition 3.1]{Ottem}}] Let $X$ be a projective scheme.
-Let $Y$ be a closed subscheme of $X$ of codimension $r$ and let $\pi: \Bl_Y X\rightarrow X$ be the blowup of $X$ with center $Y$.
-We say that $Y$ is an \it{ample subscheme} of $X$ if the exceptional divisor $E$ of $\pi$ is $(r-1)$-ample in $\Bl_Y X$. \end{definition} We shall follow his definition in this paper.
+We now review the definition of an ample subscheme, given by Ottem: \begin{definition}[Ample subscheme {\cite[Definition 3.1]{Ottem}}] Let $X$ be a projective scheme, $Y$ be a closed subscheme of $X$ of codimension $r$ and $\pi: \Bl_Y X\rightarrow X$ be the blowup of $X$ along $Y$.
+We say that $Y$ is an \textit{ample subscheme} of $X$ if the exceptional divisor $E$ of $\pi$ is $(r-1)$-ample in $\Bl_Y X$. \end{definition} We shall follow his definition in this paper.
 An example of an ample subscheme would be the zero locus (of codimension $r$) of a section of an ample vector bundle of rank $r$ \cite[Proposition 4.5]{Ottem}.
 On the other hand, many good properties listed in Hartshorne's book \cite[p.XI]{Hartshorne} are satisfied under this definition.
-Before stating some of these properties, we need the definition of \textit{cohomological dimension} of a scheme $U$: it refers to the number
+Before stating some of these properties, we need the definition of \textit{cohomological dimension} of a scheme $U$: It refers to the integer